j12bates/Innullifiability/docs/problem.md

 zero is initially reached, there is no distinction made by the 'once and only once' rule when dealing with a target of zero.

+Here are some examples:
+- $`[2, 6, 7, 8]: (8 - 2 - 6) * 7 = 0`$
+- $`[4, 7, 12, 15]: (7 - 4) - (15 - 12) = 0`$
+- $`[5, 9, 15, 17, 18]: (15 - 5) - (9 + 18 - 17) = 0`$

-So, this is Nullifiability: find a way to take a given input set and arithmetically get it to zero.
+So, this is 'Arithmetic Nullification': find a way to take a given input set and arithmetically get it to zero.
 This can be done either by constructing an arithmetic expression or by combining and reducing, and it needn't be specified whether or not to require all values be used explicitly.
+A set with which this can be done will have the property of being 'Nullifiable.'

-Nullifiability is a common property with sets: anything with two of the same number is trivially nullifiable, and often there's a way to get two of the same number anyways.
+Nullifiability is a common property with sets.
+In fact, every set with a repeated value is trivially nullifiable.
 So, what I'm particularly interested in are sets which don't have this property, the *unusual* ones, in a sense.
+For these sets, the *Innullifiable* sets, there is absolutely *no way* to get zero.
+This means there's also no way to get the same value two different ways.

+Trying to nullify an innullifiable set can feel sorta 'almost-y,' in that trying different operations will produce results very close to each other, but never quite equal.
+Here are some examples of innullifiable sets, and I encourage the reader to try to find a way to get zero:
+- $`[1, 4, 6, 8]`$
+- $`[8, 10, 13, 16, 17]`$
+- $`[3, 7, 8, 16, 22]`$
+- $`[12, 19, 23, 27, 32, 33]`$